The Muiraquitã: a talisman of protection, strength, and alliance in the Amazon

 • Designed by local artisans, respecting traditional techniques;

-• Inspired by the iconic shape of the Muiraquitã frog;
+• Inspired by the iconic frog shape of the Muiraquitã;

 • Unique, reflecting local history and culture.